By Claire Bacon, ACN, CNC

 In addition, supplements can be used to address the various motor and non-motor symptoms that could affect each unique individual.

 Obviously, we have a long way to go to find definitive solutions for this terrible disease.
-But with a multi-pronged approach of avoiding toxicity and promoting sufficiency, surely we can improve quality of life for the vast majority of our affected loved ones.
+It’s hard to know how to best detoxify pesticides after so many years of consumption.
+But, with a multi-pronged approach of avoiding toxicity and promoting sufficiency, surely we can improve quality of life for the vast majority of our affected loved ones.

 Like this article??